 - Bulleted and numbered lists (including nested lists)

-- Tables (bordered, without merged cells and nested tables)
+- Tables (bordered and non-bordered, without nested tables)

 - Semi-transparent images